 If the rupture is left untreated or complications arise, then surgery may be required to remove the anal glands.
 Discuss these options with your vet.

-If you’re unable to reach your own vets and need to get hold of someone urgently about a potential anal gland rupture, you can speak to a licensed professional vet via video or chat 24/7 through Fuzzy Digital Pet Care
+If you’re unable to reach your own vets and need to get hold of someone urgently about an anal gland tear or rupture, and the actions you should take, you can now speak to a licensed vet around the clock.

-If you’ve never experienced an anal gland abscess and rupture in your dog, then count yourself (and your pooch) extremely lucky!
-Anal sac disease is fairly common, however, there are ways to identify potential issues early on and prevent this from happening in the future.
+If you’ve never experienced an anal gland rupture in your dog, then count yourself (and your pooch) extremely lucky!